8manos/wc-city-select/readme.txt

 == Changelog ==

+= 1.0.3 =
+* fix some issues when loading cities initially, that were causing warnings.

 = 1.0.2 =
 * fix some issues with shipping calculator and other edge cases.
 * Now works with countries that have no states, only cities.